nturner2019/hs-code-club-jquery-selectors-basketball-philly-springside-chestn-f943/README.md

 });
 ```

-Save your changes to this file, reload the page in the browser and try clicking on the basketball.
-If it flies through the air, you're good to go! basketball done. &#10003;
+Save your changes to this file, reload the page in the browser, and try clicking on the basketball.
+If it flies through the air, you're good to go!
+Basketball done. &#10003;

 ### Step 8: